yxu1183/MavShell/README.md

 * Use of fork to handle multiple processes at a time.

 ## Acknowledgements
-[Dr. Trevor Bakker](https://github.com/trevorbakker-uta)for providing a small stub [programs](https://github.com/CSE3320/Shell-Assignment) to get started on the assignment.
+[Dr. Trevor Bakker](https://github.com/trevorbakker-uta) for providing a small stub [programs](https://github.com/CSE3320/Shell-Assignment) to get started on the assignment.